ConqAra/Tiered/README.md

 ![debug-big](https://user-images.githubusercontent.com/57331134/145140359-26c8014a-dcfc-4fbf-8364-41e7235bcbd9.png)

+The border image is stored in an array, to allow for animated borders.
+Use one value to have a static border, or multiple to animate it (in the frame order specified, with the last index being the framerate in milliseconds).

 ### License
 Tiered is licensed under MIT.
 You are free to use the code inside this repo as you want.